Last updated:

 Going on to university

-The UCAS can help you apply for university and find support to meet your needs.
+If you want to go to university, the UCAS website tells you how to apply and find support to meet your needs.

 Visit the UCAS website.